alaaNfissi/Iterative-Feature-Boosting-for-Explainable-Speech-Emotion-Recognition/README.md

 All source code is made available under a BSD 3-clause license.
 You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
-See `LICENSE.md` for the full license text.
+See `LICENSE` for the full license text.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>